lincc-frameworks/python-project-template/README.md

 ## You _could_ stop here

-At this point, your new project is rendered and ready for you to start coding.
+At this point, your new project is hydrated and ready for you to start coding.
 But there's a lot more that this template has to offer.
 Keep reading to find out more about built in pre-commit hooks, GitHub CI, automatic documentation, and more.

 ## Commit your new project locally